 Though many companies and businesses try to sell multiple expensive desk organisation items, or study apps to increase your working efficiency.
 Tough they might help, these are not really necessary.
 Here are a few quick tips to turn your desk into a study haven.

 A study by NASA shows that having plants in your house helps filter out toxic chemicals and keeps your air feeling clean and refreshing.
 Not only this, but they were able to find the plants that are most effective at doing this.

 Everyone prefers different setups for their desk that help them stay organised, but there is a basic guideline you can follow.
-The best desk height should allow your forearms to rest on the desk at a 90 degree angle, with your back remaining straight.
-If you’re hunched over, your shoulders are drooped or if there’s strain on your neck; the desk is the wrong height.
+The best desk height should allow your forearms to rest on the desk at a 90-degree angle, with your back remaining straight.
+If you’re hunched over, your shoulders are drooped or if there’s a strain on your neck; the desk is the wrong height.

 It’s also important to note that your screen should be further than 30cm from your face, any closer and it can cause strain on your eyes.

 Your desk should sit between your waist and ribcage, in order to avoid un-comfort throughout the day.
 Bad posture can also induce headaches, which obviously aren’t ideal for productivity and efficiency.